grst/snakemake_nextflow_wdl/README.md

 # Simple comparison of Snakemake, Nextflow and Cromwell/WDL

-I will implement very simple workflow (download FASTQ files and align them to a reference genome) using all three platforms and compare.
+A very simple workflow (download FASTQ files and align them to a reference genome) implemented in Snakemake, Nextflow and WDL.
+This README contains a subjective comparison of the pipelines.

 ## Criteria
 * Support for conda envs